Katie Holmes Wants Tom Cruise To Know That Suri Is Happy Without Him?

 Katie Holmes and her daughter Suri Cruise seem to have already moved on from Tom Cruise.
 There have been reports coming out that the Hollywood superstar hasn’t seen his kid for more than three years, but that won’t stop the 38-year-old actress from giving her child everything that she needs to make her happy.

 The former Dawson’s Creek star recently treated her little girl to a fun-filled day at the amusement park.
-The mother and daughter spent quality time at the Pacific Park in Santa Monica, California.
+The mother and daughter spent quality time at Pacific Park in Santa Monica, California.
 According to ET Online, The 10-year-old was joined by her two older cousins as they braved the Pacific Plunge drop ride, which lifts riders 150 feet into the air before dropping them back down.

 Katie shared photos of Suri and her cousins at the Santa Monica Pier on Instagram.
 The adorable young lady was all smiles as she posed together with her older cousins just outside Pier Burger.
 Holmes used the hashtags #family #love and #blessed on her photos.
 Katie also expressed how much she loves her nephews who have been doing a great job taking care of her little girl.